rra/rra-c-util/README.md

 Do this instead of running the test program directly since it will ensure that necessary environment variables are set up.

+To run the full test suite, and to use the Perl test support libraries, Perl 5.6.2 or later is required.
+The following additional Perl modules will be used if present:

+* IPC::System::Simple
+* Test::MinimumVersion
+* Test::Perl::Critic
+* Test::Pod
+* Test::Spelling
+* Test::Strict

+All are available on CPAN.
+Those tests will be skipped if the modules are not available.

 To enable tests that don't detect functionality problems but are used to sanity-check the release, set the environment variable `RELEASE_TESTING`